tjfeldman/RulesRace/README.md

 - [x] Add special die that can be rolled when conditions are met.
 - [x] Add State Manager that controls the turn.
 - [x] Add a Bot Player that rolls die and moves.

-Future Work
-- [ ] Allow prison players to use a valid group rule during other player's turns